Sewing With Waterproof PUL Fabrics

-Let’s face it, some of the specialized fabrics most commonly used in cloth diapers are not the easiest to work with.
-PUL/TPU is one of them, but with a few simple tips and tricks, you can easily master working with this fabric and create beautiful waterproof works of art.
+Let’s face it, some of the specialized fabrics most commonly used in cloth nappies are not the easiest to work with – PUL is one of them.
+But with a few simple tips and tricks, you can easily master working with this fabric and create beautiful waterproof works of art.
+It certainly is worth mastering, as this fabric will give you the ultimate professional finished product.

 The PU in the name stands for polyurethane.
-A smooth, stretchy, breathable and waterproof membrane that is bonded to a base fabric to create a waterproof fabric perfect for cloth diapers.
-It is commonly used in cloth diapers, wet bags, cloth menstrual pads and diaper covers.
+A smooth, stretchy, breathable and waterproof membrane that is bonded to a base fabric to create a waterproof fabric.
+It is commonly used in cloth nappies, wet bags, cloth menstrual pads and nappy covers.
+The reason this type of waterproof fabric has become so popular is because of its breathability and softness, making it a more comfortable option than the old plastic covers our parents used back in the day.

 The difficulty with sewing this fabric usually lies in that is can be thin, slippery, sometimes sticky, and downright finicky.
 Add to that the fact that you cannot use pins while sewing this fabric (pins poke holes in the waterproofing and will result in the fabric leaking moisture), and it can challenge your patience.
-But it really isn’t as difficult as it may seem at first if you know a few useful hacks for mastering this material.
-The following accessories can make sewing PUL/TPU easy and fun;
+But it really isn’t as difficult as it may seem at first if you know a few useful hacks.
+The following accessories can make sewing PUL easy and fun;

 - Good quality polyester thread